marcglasberg/fast_immutable_collections/README.md

 should be created by the Dart team natively, in an effort to complement the native Dart collections.
 In any case, there are <a href="https://github.com/dart-lang/language/issues/117">discussions</a> to integrate immutability into Dart itself, which could be used to improve our collections or create more efficient ones.
-In any case, if and when better immutable collections arise, we'll run the benchmarks, and if necessary switch the implementation so that the collections in this package keep performing as well as possible.
+In any case, if and when better immutable collections arise, we'll run the benchmarks again, and if necessary switch the implementation so that the collections in this package keep performing as well as possible.

 ***************************